MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 2. In **Microsoft Edge**, navigate to **https://www.office.com** and log into Microsoft 365 as **Joni Sherman**.

-3. In the Microsoft O365 landing page, select the App Launcher icon in the top-left corner with nine dots, then select **OneDrive** from the submenu.
+3. In the Microsoft O365 landing page, select the App Launcher icon in the top-left corner (icon with nine dots), then select **OneDrive** from the sub-menu.

 4. Within the OneDrive application, highlight (but do not select) the **Contractor Legal Info.docx**

-5. For the highlighted document, select the **...** button
+5. For the highlighted document, select the three vertical **...** button

-6. From the menu select, select the **Details** button
+6. From the menu select, select the **Details** button.

 7. A side menu will appear on the right.
+You should see an **Apply label** option, click in it.

 8. If the option is available, set the **Apply Retention Label** to **VAT Returns and supporting documents**.
 As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, do not worry, continue to the next exercise.